Evolving Climate Risk Expectations for UK Banks (SS5/25 via PS25/25)

 Overview

-For small and medium-sized UK banks, these proposals are not only about compliance, but also a chance to embed climate resilience in business strategy, protect value, and build long-term competitive strength.
+For small and medium-sized UK banks, the new requirements are not only about compliance, but also a chance to embed climate resilience in business strategy, protect value, and build long-term competitive strength.

 SS3/19, introduced in 2019, set the UK’s first supervisory expectations on climate-related risks.
 Progress since has been uneven – the PRA’s 2020 Dear CEO letter and thematic reviews highlighted some key gaps and implementation challenges.

-CP10/25 responds with more detailed, actionable guidance while retaining flexibility through the application of proportionality.
+CP10/25 responded with more detailed, actionable guidance while retaining flexibility through the application of proportionality, which has now been finalised following consultation feedback in SS5/25.

 Governance